 Green Cape Lightstation Keeper's Cottage (3 bedrooms, up to 8 people)

 Wheelchair access: hard

 Enjoy an unforgettable weekend getaway at Green Cape Lightstation Keeper's Cottage in Ben Boyd National Park.

-Perched on the edge of a peninsula, there are two beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.
+Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.

 Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable verandah, ideal for enjoying the sea air and whale watching.
-You can take a guided tour of the lightstation and walk part of the Light to Light walk.
+You can take a guided tour of the lightstation and walk part of Light to Light walk.

 You’ll find a paved path to the lookout at the tip of Green Cape.
 Stop to look for whales making their annual migration during whale watching season, and for breathtaking views across Disaster Bay, the site of many shipwrecks.
 And keep an eye out for bandicoots, they’re often seen nearby.

 Things to do: Experience the peaceful, misty mornings and relentless pounding seas from the comfortable isolation of the lightstation.
 Use it as a base to enjoy and explore the area in and around Ben Boyd National Park, returning to the cosy cottages and a warm fire during the winter months.
 The coastal walking track is nearby, along with beaches and great spots to fish.
 Whales can be seen on their migratory route between late May and December, along with seals and a number of seabirds.
-A free tour of the lighthouse is also available to guests.
+A free tour of the lightstation is also available to guests.

 Audio tour: you can download an audio tour of the Light to Light Walk to your mp3 player or phone.
 Section 3 provides information about Green Cape Lightstation and the surrounding area.